BUYERS GUIDE - HEAVY DUTY

 Springs were multi-leaf conventional types and were considerably longer and more supple than early-model Isuzu 4×4 springs.

 Axles were live, with manually-lockable free-wheeling front hubs and a limited-slip rear diff centre.
-(Isuzu doesn’t sell it, but there’s an Eaton NoSpin automatically-locking centre available
+(Isuzu doesn’t sell it, but there’s an Eaton NoSpin automatically-locking centre available for this axle.)

 The 2015 NPS model range consisted of the NPS 250 single cab, rated at 4495kg GVM; the NPS 300 single cab, rated at 4495kg or 6500kg GVM and the NPS 300 crew cab, rated at 6500kg GVM.
 Tare weight ranged from 2840kg to 3070kg and trailer capacity was 3500kg for all variants.